renpy/renpy/sphinx/source/audio.rst

 In addition to these volume values, there is the mute flag of the mixer which the channel relates to.
 If enabled, it will reduce the played volume to 0.
-They can be set using the :func:`SetMute` or :func:`ToggleMute` actions, or using the :func:`Preference` action with the "mixer <mixer> mute" key.
+They can be set using the :func:`SetMute` or :func:`ToggleMute` actions, or using the :func:`Preference` action with the "mixer <mixer> mute" key, or using the :func:`preferences.set_mute` function.

 .. _silence: